jere-mie/bornais-css/README.md

 # bornais-css
-A CSS framework made to be more versatile than Bootstrap, but semantically similar Based on Flex Box and CSS Grid
+A CSS framework made to be more versatile than Bootstrap, but semantically similar<br>
+Based on Flex Box and CSS Grid

 ## The Grid System